Software Developer vs. Product Engineer: What’s the difference?

 A product engineer takes care of the design, development, and testing of the product.
 They understand the features of the product, provide recommendations, and lay out the development process.
 In short, the product engineer manages the complete product development lifecycle.

-An enterprise software development company can have multiple product engineers.
+An enterprise software development services company can have multiple product engineers.
 They work as subsets of the product owner.
 Product owners are the architect of the products.

 Product engineers have continuous involvement in the process.
 They understand the needs and deliver an appropriate solution.
 Their job goes beyond writing code from scratch.
 Often, product engineers in dedicated development teams focus on solving problems.
 It covers the holistic landscape of engineering a software product.